A very strange phone call confuses Jeremy and leaves him wondering what’s going on.

 There was no flyer for the Discrete Mathematics course.
 The class was being offered during Summer Session; however, a prerequisite for the class was Integral and Differential Calculus, which Jeremy wouldn’t take until his senior year.
 So he had to scratch Discrete Mathematics.

 There were a lot of summer sessions of the Math 142 Elementary Statistics with Probability class.
 The prerequisite was Intermediate Algebra, which Jeremy was told was the equivalent of the Algebra II and Trig class he took in his sophomore year; he told the instructor that he was currently taking Pre-Calculus and had an A in the class.
 The instructor told him that with that math background he shouldn’t have any problem with the Math 142 class.
-It was available online class, but Jeremy wanted to be in a classroom where he would listen to the instructor, see examples presented on the whiteboard, and be able to ask questions and get answers.
+It was available as an online class, but Jeremy wanted to be in a classroom where he would listen to the instructor, see examples presented on the whiteboard, and be able to ask questions and get answers.
 The class was offered Monday through Thursday afternoons from 12:45 to 3:35 p.m. starting June 22nd through July 30th.
 That seemed like a good time for him.
 It would leave his mornings for whatever he needed to get done, homework or washing clothes or… whatever.
 He would have his Fridays and weekends free as well.
 The session was open, so he decided to sign up by going to the admissions office.

 Jeremy also found an online Advanced Programming with C and C++ class offered on the same dates as the math class.
 He decided that he wouldn’t take both classes during summer session; he figured that would be too intensive.